Hybrid Mediation For Family Disputes

 What is Hybrid Mediation?

-It’s another style of mediation process designed to facilitate dispute resolution.
 It allows for greater involvement of advisors and experts and affords you a place to explore issues and options away from court with the expectation that, with the support of your mediator and your paid professionals, you will more readily be able to reach an agreement.

 With the court’s time in high demand, its resources stretched to its limits and with ever increasing costs associated with litigation, hybrid mediation is aimed at those who are willing to consider another way in a without prejudice and confidential setting.